 When you consider that negative reactions, poor reviews, government involvement and generally bad PR hasn’t really slowed down the games as service machine, it’s a clear indicator they arent going anywhere just yet.

 There is an argument that we have reached saturation point and that gamers are feeling fatigued with Games As A Service games.
 This could be true and only time will tell.

 There is also a new console generation on the horizon where both Sony and Microsoft are touting better load times and general smoothness.
 You could say games as a service would be even better on next gen tech in terms of performance.
 Maybe it’ll be worse.
 Maybe game developers are thinking the same.
 Maybe I just want the Mass Effect trilogy remade for the PlayStation 5.

 Thanks for sticking all the way to the end, I intended this to be a semi-deep dive and I didn’t want to get too much into the statistics and figures, rather opting to create more discussion regarding our personal experiences and thoughts relating to Games As A Service.
 It’s something that’s become a massive part of this hobby that we love so much and it would be great to get stuck in with you all and consider what the present and future holds for us as consumers of the content and for the developers that work hard to make that content.

-Tags: Anthem, Battlefront II, call of duty, Counterstrike, Destiny, Destiny 2, Do Games As A Service Work?, DOTA, eSports, EVE Online, Fallout 76, Fortnite, GAAS, Ghost Recon: Wildlands, Jurassic World., League of Legends, micro-transactions, Netflix, Overwatch, Pokemon, RuneScape, Star Wars, Starcraft, The Division, The Elder Scrolls IV: Oblivion, Twitch, World of Warcraft, YouTube
+Tags: Anthem, Battlefront II, Call of Duty (Series), Counterstrike, Destiny, Destiny 2, Do Games As A Service Work?, DOTA, eSports, EVE Online, Fallout 76, Fortnite, GAAS, Ghost Recon: Wildlands, Jurassic World., League of Legends, micro-transactions, Netflix, Overwatch, Pokemon, RuneScape, Star Wars, Starcraft, The Division, The Elder Scrolls IV: Oblivion, Twitch, World of Warcraft, YouTube